-minnbuckeye Posted August 31 Share Posted August 31 On Sunday, I took my once a year opportunity to get permission to enter a quarry that exposes the Galena, Ordovician rock of NE Iowa.
+minnbuckeye Posted August 31, 2023 Share Posted August 31, 2023 On Sunday, I took my once a year opportunity to get permission to enter a quarry that exposes the Galena, Ordovician rock of NE Iowa.
 The gentleman that owns the quarry enjoys the beer that I use as bargaining chips and it worked again!!
 As I approached the quarry, it became apparent that a new area was stripped of topsoil, leaving a flat bed of Stewartville Formation exposed for me to wander across.
 This formation is famous for the gastropod, Maclurites, which many local fossil hunters cherish such as @Bev, and it didn't disappoint.
 This was the easiest collecting I had done in awhile, just wandering across the exposed rock picking up it's treasures.
 Luck was with me last Sunday, in that this ledge was to be blasted the next day and ground into gravel!
 A few other gastropods were found as well as an occasional cephalopod.
 But the predominant fossil was that of the Maclurite.
 Here are just some of the loose ones found.
 I personally have a attraction to fossils left in matrix.
-18 Link to post Share on other sites
+18 Link to comment Share on other sites More sharing options...

-Fossildude19 Posted August 31 Share Posted August 31 Great finds, as per usual, Mike.
+Fossildude19 Posted August 31, 2023 Share Posted August 31, 2023 Great finds, as per usual, Mike.
 I never tire of seeing these swirly-Q's.
-1 Link to post Share on other sites
+1 Tim - VETERAN SHALE SPLITTER VFOTM --- APRIL - 2015 IPFOTM -- MAY - 2024 _________________________________________________________________________________ "In every walk with nature one receives far more than he seeks."
+John Muir ~ ~ ~ ~ ><))))( *> About Me Link to comment Share on other sites More sharing options...

 Recommended Posts